 Most federal loans require no credit check or cosigner while private student loans are credit-based and require a cosigner.
 Aside from that, there are major differences in the benefits for borrowers.

 Private student loans are limited in the benefits that they offer borrowers and the perks can vary by lender.
 But there’s definitely no forgiveness or income-based options.
 So if you want to ditch your debt or make payments more affordable, it can be harder to do with private loans.

 Because of this, we recommend maxing out your federal student loan options first before even considering private student loans.
 Private student loans should be a last resort and something that should be evaluated carefully.
 If you do need private loans, there are important considerations to make and you want to look at multiple private loan lenders to find a good fit.

 What to be aware of with private loans

 Ready to apply for a private student loan without a cosigner?
-First, check your credit report at AnnualCreditReport.com to make sure everything is correct, and check your credit score.
+First, check your credit report at AnnualCreditReport.com to make sure everything is correct.
+If there is an error, you’ll want to dispute it with the credit bureaus.
+You should also check your credit score to see where you’re at now.
 Once you know your credit is in good shape, you can apply.

 But before accepting a private student loan without a cosigner, check out: